Birth Quota of Non-Generic Degeneracy Points: Applications

 We have computed the local multiplicities of these degeneracy points, and list the results in Table \ref{tab:multiplicities}.
-(Derivations are shown in Example 2 and Example 3 in Sec.~IV. of SI.)
+(Derivations are shown in Example 2 and Example 3 in Appendix~\ref{app:examples}.)
 The table also indicates the number of space groups where the corresponding non-generic degeneracy points are stabilised by symmetries.